-- 1. All prospective Radiography students who have not been enrolled at TCC within the past year must complete an application for admission to the College and submit their high school transcripts, ACT scores, and previous college transcripts to the Metro Campus Student Completion Services office at 909 South Boston, Tulsa, OK 74119.
+- All prospective Radiography students who have not been enrolled at TCC within the past year must complete an application for admission to the College and submit their high school transcripts, ACT scores, and previous college transcripts to the Metro Campus Student Completion Services office at 909 South Boston, Tulsa, OK 74119.
 Incomplete submissions will not be considered for admission into the Radiography program.
-Admission to Tulsa Community College does not guarantee admission to the Radiography program. - 2.
-Applications for admission to the Radiography program must be completed online at tulsacc.edu/RAD by February 1 to start the program in the summer semester if accepted.
-For more information, contact the School of Health Sciences office at 918-595-7002. - 3.
-A selection committee will review all applications and eligible applicants will be granted an interview with the Radiography Program admission committee.

-- Qualified students will be ranked based on admission requirements and awarded admission to the program accordingly.
-All interviewed applicants will be notified by email regarding their selection. - 5.
-First-time college students must meet with an academic advisor regarding new student orientation and to determine if course placement testing is required before enrollment.
+Admission to Tulsa Community College does not guarantee admission to the Radiography program. - Applications for admission to the Radiography program must be completed online at tulsacc.edu/RAD by February 1 to start the program in the summer semester if accepted.
+For more information, contact the School of Health Sciences office at 918-595-7002. - Top ranking applicants attend an orientation meeting and submit a video interview to be considered.
+Must attend a mandatory Bootcamp for the program on date assigned. - Must attend a mandatory Bootcamp for the program on date assigned. - Qualified students will be ranked based on admission requirements and awarded admission to the program accordingly.
+All interviewed applicants will be notified by email regarding their selection. - First-time college students must meet with an academic advisor regarding new student orientation and to determine if course placement testing is required before enrollment.

-- Must be a high school graduate or equivalent (G.E.D). - ACT scores must be on file with Tulsa Community College. - Students must be able to travel to local and distant clinical sites. - Application to the program must be submitted before February 1. - Must have a minimum cumulative GPA of 2.0 or better.
-NOTE: If a student has less than 12 college hours, then an average of high school and college GPA will be used. - Must attend an interview session with the Radiographic faculty. - Students with the highest ranking will be selected first.
+- Must be a high school graduate or equivalent (G.E.D). - Must be at least 18 years of age upon acceptance to the program. - ACT scores must be on file with Tulsa Community College. - Students must be able to travel to local and distant clinical sites. - Application to the program must be submitted before February 1. - Must have a minimum cumulative GPA of 2.0 or better.
+NOTE: If a student has less than 12 college hours, then an average of high school and college GPA will be used. - Students may be asked to attend in-person interviews when final selections are determined. - Students with the highest ranking will be selected first.
 Since the Radiography program has a limited enrollment based on the number of clinical spots available per year, only the top ranking applicants will be selected.
-Students with a grade point average of less than a 2.0 and/or on academic probation WILL NOT be considered for admission to the program until GPA is raised or academic probation is discontinued. - An extensive criminal background check, including but not limited to, a seven-year county of residence nationwide criminal history check, national sexual predator screening, Social Security check, and Medicare/Medicaid fraud screening is required by all clinical affiliates.
+Students with a grade point average of less than a 2.0 and/or on academic probation WILL NOT be considered for admission to the program until GPA is raised or academic probation is discontinued.

+• An extensive criminal background check, including but not limited to, a seven-year county of residence nationwide criminal history check, national sexual predator screening, Social Security check, and Medicare/Medicaid fraud screening is required by all clinical affiliates.
 All School of Health Sciences students participating in clinicals are required to complete these background checks, immunizations and a drug screening test by the School of Health Sciences office deadline prior to the first clinical rotation.
 Any positive findings may be subject to review by the clinical affiliates and could prevent the student from completing clinical requirements.
-Student will also be required to submit current CPR certification for American Heart Association BLS Healthcare Provider, and immunization records to satisfy clinical contract requirements, and maintain compliance throughout the Program. - All applicants will be contacted by the program director by email for an informational visit and will be ranked for acceptance according to their academic background.
+Student will also be required to submit a yearly physical form, current CPR certification for American Heart Association BLS Healthcare Provider, and immunization records to satisfy clinical contract requirements, and maintain compliance throughout the Program.